datastax/dse-metric-reporter-dashboards/README.md

 1. Install the Prometheus Operator

-   `kubectl create -f dist/prometheus/k8s/operator.yaml`
+   `kubectl create -f k8s-build/generated/prometheus/operator.yaml`

    This will pull down and start the Prometheus operator.
 The operator is installed in a new namespace `prometheus-operator` along with a configuration indicating it should watch the `default` namespace for resources it manages.
 Should the installation require different namespaces change the values within this file and re-apply it to the cluster.

 1. Configure and install the Service Monitor

    Before installation edit the service monitor's YAML to include the appropriate labels that match your cluster's service.
-For example if your cluster service has the label `com.datastax.dse.cluster: dse-cluster` this mapping would be included in the service monitor yaml under `spec.selector.matchLabels`.
+For example if your cluster service has the label `cassandra.datastax.com/cluster: cluster-name` this mapping would be included in the service monitor yaml under `spec.selector.matchLabels`.
 As a convenience we have included the example here in the generated `service_monitor.yaml`.

+   _Note: To check the labels on your service run the following command_

+   `kubectl get svc --all-namespaces --show-labels=true`

    With the configuration file updated apply the resource to the cluster.

-   `kubectl apply -f dist/prometheus/k8s/service_monitor.yaml`
+   `kubectl apply -f k8s-build/generated/prometheus/service_monitor.yaml`

 1. Configure and install the Prometheus deployment

    Similar to the service and service monitor mapping, the instance must be provided with a set of labels to match service monitors to Prometheus deployments.
-The following section in the `Prometheus` custom resource maps the deployment to all service monitors with the label `monitoring=dse-cluster`
+The following section in the `Prometheus` custom resource maps the deployment to all service monitors with the label `cassandra.datastax.com/cluster: cluster-name`

    ```
      serviceMonitorSelector:
        matchLabels:
-         monitoring: dse-cluster
+         cassandra.datastax.com/cluster: cluster-name
    ```

    After adjustments apply this file to the cluster

-   `kubectl apply -f dist/prometheus/k8s/instance.yaml`
+   `kubectl apply -f k8s-build/generated/prometheus/instance.yaml`

 ### Grafana